American Gladiators (1989 TV series): Reception

 The show was a popular success, but critically panned.

 International broadcasts

 American Gladiators was broadcast in the UK by ITV as part of their Night Time slot starting on September 1, 1990.
 In 1992, ITV debuted their own version called Gladiators and in doing so became the first country to adapt American Gladiators.

 In Japan, the series aired under the title Clash!
 American Muscle Battle (激突!アメリカン筋肉バトル, Gekitotsu!
-Amerikan kin'niku batoru), and was shown as a sports variety program produced by TV Tokyo aired on its' affiliated stations from October 16, 1992 to March 1993.
-It compromises of the series' footage from its' heyday, dubbed into Japanese, with exchanges between the hosts of the late Tatsuya Kurama and Reiko Katō respectively.
+Amerikan kin'niku batoru), and was shown as a sports variety program produced by TV Tokyo aired on its affiliated stations from October 16, 1992, to March 1993.
+It comprises the series' footage from its heyday, dubbed into Japanese, with exchanges between the hosts of the late Tatsuya Kurama and Reiko Katō respectively.
 At the end of each episode, Kato would encourage Kurama to join the Gladiators.

 Other ventures

 In 2008, MGM, Reveille and Flor-Jon Films Inc. revealed a special American Gladiators U.S. cross-country tour.
 MGM along with Johnny Ferraro have also put into development a cartoon series based on the show but has never aired.

 In 2009, Johnny Ferraro wanted to bring a live-action movie of American Gladiators.
 Former Legendary Pictures chief marketing officer Scott Mednick was producing the film where the goal was to create an action story that takes place inside the world Ferraro created.